NirmiteeS/Todo-List/README.md

 - HTML: Provides the structure and layout of the web page.
 - CSS: Styles the HTML elements to enhance the visual appearance and user experience.
-- JavaScript: Implements the functionality of adding, editing, deleting, and marking tasks.
+- JavaScript: Implements the functionality of adding, editing and deletion

 ## Usage